History of the Jews in Białystok: Early years

 Jewish settlement in Podlaskie Voivodeship dates back to the 15th century, when small groups of the Mosaic faith appeared in Bielsk Podlaski.
 In 1522, the Trakai voivode, Olbracht Gasztołd, brought nine Jewish families to Tykocin.

 The village, founded in the first half of the 15th century, which later became the city of Białystok, fell into the hands of the Branicki family in 1685.
 Jews lived there as early as 1658, which is confirmed by the information in the chronicle of the board of the Jewish religious community in Tykocin.
 It is known that in 1661 the poll tax was paid by 75 Jews from Białystok.
 In 1663, the chronicle noted that 75 Jewish men and women of over 14 years lived in Bialystok.
 The Białystok Jews were initially subordinate to the community in Tykocin.

-In 1691, a special district was separated for them in parts of the land obtained in 1691 from the Catholic Church.
+In 1691, a special district was separated for them in parts of the land obtained in 1691 from the Catholic Church, located near the southern frontage of the Central Market Square (the so-called "pastewnik" behind Suraska Street).
 On July 11, 1692, the legal situation of Jews in Bialystok was settled - they were allowed then to own a temple and cemetery.
-In the eighties and nineties of the seventeenth century a large group of Jewish settlers came from Brest-Litovsk.
+In the 1680s and 1690s a large group of Jewish settlers came from Brest-Litovsk.
 As a result, there were economic and religious tensions, and their accumulation was accusing Jews of ritual murder.
-According to Christian sources, six-year-old Gabriel, born on March 22, 1684, was abducted by the Jewish leaseholder from Zwierek - Szutka - to Białystok, where he was also killed.
+According to Christian sources, six-year-old Gabriel, born on March 22, 1684, was abducted by the Jewish leaseholder from Zwierki - Szutka - to Białystok, where he was also killed.
 Regardless of the tensions, the Jewish population very quickly began to play an increasingly important role in the development of the city. heir economic position and demographic potential is evidenced by the construction in 1718 of a house of prayer (Beth midrash) in the city.
-A document issued by the Białystok jewish community (kehillah) dates back to 1711, in which he received PLN 1,000 from Teresa Wydrzycka, in exchange for which he was to pay 10% of the sum transferred annually, and after the death of the borrower, interest was to be reduced by 25%.
+A document issued by the Białystok jewish community (kehillah) dates back to 1711, in which it received PLN 1,000 from Teresa Wydrzycka for the construction of a synagogue, in exchange for which the community was to pay 10% of the sum transferred annually, and after the death of the borrower, interest was to be reduced by 25%.